nuclearsheep540/deepsea/README.md

     //END OF GENERATE HORIZONTAL BOATS
 ```

-The example above is how horizontal boats are generated behind the map, as illustrated, for every instance of a boat, a check is first performed, which once passes, the boat is generated and then styled.
+The example above is how horizontal boats are generated behind the map; for every instance of a boat, a check is first performed, which once passes, the boat is generated and then styled.

 Using my random math function, I'm able to limit the bounds in which a random number can generate, here I am able to prevent a horizontal boat from generating past the game board's index.

-I also check that the boat is within 3 indices from the row edge using modulus math, this is to prevent any generated boats from passing over multiple rows - to always pertain boats in the same row as creation.
+I also check that the boat is within 3 tiles from the row edge using modulus math, this is to prevent any generated boats from passing over multiple rows - to always pertain boats in the same row as creation.

 Once the check is complete, a boat can generate in the next 2 adjacent cells, and be styled appropraitely.
 #
-Single tile loot was easier to generate, however there are still plenty of vigorous checks to pass before generation is allowed to be called.
+Single tile loot was easier to generate, however there are still checks to pass before generation is allowed to be called.
 ```javascript
     // GENERATE LOOT
     // CREATE PLACEMENT CHECK